 The use of the same artist on the obverse of each of these coins, which enables the images of Lady Liberty to appear in the same artistic style, and the narrative theme that is continued from one coin to the next, is an interesting and inspiring concept in U.S. coin design that collectors should find very appealing.

-Mintages and any household limits will be announced in January, probably just before the release.
+Mintages and any household limits will be announced before each release in January.

 Author Name: Louis Golino